bluegill-io/hubspot/README.md

 ## Local Setup

-create a file named .env at the root of this directory & update key value pairs as .env.example
+create a file named .env at the root of this directory & update key value pairs as .env.example Do the same under db/.
+Create a config.yml file that matches config.example.yml

 ## To Run
 ```sh